acarrasco/interview-questions/fib-layout/readme.md

 ![sample](sample.png)

 Requested interface:
- - Provide a JS file that exports a function "fib" that:
+ - Provide a JS file that exports a function that:
    - Takes an array of `HTMLElement` (the elements to be laid out).
    - returns a new `HTMLElement` that can be appended to the document.
  - Provide the necessary styles in a CSS file.
  - Provide a sample html file that ties everything together and showcases how it works.

+Bonus point:
+- Make the tile ordering follow a clockwise spiral pattern instead of the zig-zag from the simplified version.